Adam Hammill: Barnsley

 He did have a second loan deal during the 2008–09 season, but it was instead with Barnsley, whom he joined in February 2009 for the remainder of the campaign.
 Hammill made his Barnsley debut in his first spell on 17 February 2009, where he came on as a substitute for Andranik Teymourian in the 80th minute, in a 1–0 win over Sheffield Wednesday.
-Having become a first team regular throughout the season, Hammill scored his first Barnsley goal whilst on loan, in the last game of the season, in a 2–1 win over Plymouth Argyle.
+Having become a first team regular throughout the season, Hammill scored his first Barnsley goal while on loan, in the last game of the season, in a 2–1 win over Plymouth Argyle.
 After the match, Hammill returned to his parent club.

 Following his loan spell at Oakwell in Spring 2009, Barnsley launched a bid which was turned down as Liverpool wanted to see what Hammill could offer during pre-season.
 However, Hammill remained out of the Liverpool first team after yet being given a squad number despite playing in a friendly match, which he scored.
 Barnsley then made a second bid, which Liverpool, this time, accepted and Hammill signed a three-year contract on 10 August 2009.
 Though he has no regrets leaving Liverpool for Barnsley, Hammill, however, said Liverpool will forever be in his blood.